ahakone/comp20-ahakone/security/README.md

 Implemented correctly: all aspects
+Implemented incorrectly: The third vulnerability (I didn't have time)
-Implemented incorrectly: not "incorrect," but lacks style
+Note: not "incorrect," but lacks style

 Collaboration: N/A